canorve/GALFITools/README.md

  ./BorderMask2.py [ImageFile] [MaskBorderImage] [Value]
 ```

-## ElipSectGalfit.py
+## EllipSectGalfit.py

 This is a "quick" (and dirty) substitute for IRAF's ellipse
 routine.
 It creates a "ellipse" profile of galaxy
 and GALFIT's model output (peng et al 2002).
 It also create a
 multiple plots for different angles.

 To run the code just type in the command line (or in ipython):

 ```
- ./EllipSectGalfit.py [GALFITOutputFile] [AxisRatio OPTIONAL] [PA OPTIONAL]
+ ./EllipSectGalfit.py [GALFITOutputFile] [--logx] [--q AxisRatio] [--pa PositionAngle] [--sub] [--init]
  ```

-Where GALFITOutputFile is the output GALFIT file (e.g. galfit.01).
+GALFITOutputFile: GALFIT output file  (e.g. galfit.01)
-AxisRatio is an optional argument where
+logx: plots X-axis as logarithm
-the user can fix the axis ratio of the axial symmetric generalized
+q: introduce axis ratio  where the user introduces the axial symmetric generalized
 ellipse where EllipSectGalfit computes the profile.
 If ignored,
+it takes the one of the last component that comes in GALFITOutputFile.
+pa: introduce position angle (same as GALFIT).
+If ignored,
-this code takes the one that comes in GALFITOutputFile.
+this code takes the one of the last component that comes in GALFITOutputFile.
+sub: plots subcomponents.
+init: plots initial parameter model from subcomponents.
+It can be used
+to estimate the true parameters from the initial parameters before to run GALFIT

 Note: Errors given by EllipSectGalfit will be greater
 than those from IRAF's ellipse since this program leaves fixed